RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 When you go to claim a set, you no longer need to create a forum topic separately.
 The Make Claim button will automatically create a forum topic for you if one does not exist.

-Keep in mind that you should NOT create forum topics without reasons such as claiming a set, because then you will be the only person (besides admins) that can edit the top post which is usually where important information such as linked hashes or set notes are placed.
+Keep in mind that you should NOT create forum topics without a valid reason, such as claiming a set.
+Otherwise, you will be the only person (besides admins) who can edit the top post, which is usually where important information such as linked hashes or set notes is placed.

 #### Dev Menu